-Blue Mountain Eagle Dispersed camping is permitted except in All open fires are prohibited during

-Climbing Club area between Broad Street in Port Clinton times of heightened fire risk.

-Chinoing Club and the PA 61 underpass (0.7 miles), times of neightened file fisk.

-where camping is prohibited.

-Keystone Trails where camping is promoted.

-Association

-AMC- Delaware Valley Chapter

-Batona Hiking Club Camping is allowed only at designated Fire is allowed only at designated

-Datona Tinking Club locations. locations.

-New York-New Jersey Camping along the Trail is allowed No open fires are permitted at any

-Trail Conference, New between 50 to 100 feet from the trail, no Trail location within this section.

-Jersey A.T.
-Management less than 200 feet from other campsites, Tran location within this section.

-Committee 100 feet from any water source and $\frac{1}{2}$

-Committee mile from any road access.

-New York-New Jersey The from any four access.
-Fires are allowed only at designated

-Trail Conference, locations.

-Orange/Rockland

-New York-New Jersey Camping is allowed only at designated Fires are allowed only at designated

-Trail Conference, locations.
-Consecutive stays over 2 nights locations.

-Dutchess/Putnam are prohibited and no individual may

-2 4001000, 2 4010011 camp in any location more than 7 nights

-in any 12-month period.

-Appalachian Mountain Camping is allowed only at designated All open fires and open grills are

-Club, Connecticut locations. prohibited.
+Blue Mountain Eagle Climbing Club Dispersed camping is permitted except in area between Broad Street in Port Clinton and the PA 61 underpass (0.7 miles), All open fires are prohibited during times of heightened fire risk.
+Keystone Trails Association AMC- Delaware Valley where camping is prohibited.
+Chapter Batona Hiking Club Camping is allowed only at designated locations.
+Fire is allowed only at designated locations.
+New York-New Jersey Trail Conference, New Jersey A.T.
+Management Committee Camping along the Trail is allowed between 50 to 100 feet from the trail, no less than 200 feet from other campsites, 100 feet from any water source and 1⁄2 mile from any road access.
+No open fires are permitted at any Trail location within this section.
+New York-New Jersey Trail Conference, Orange/Rockland Fires are allowed only at designated locations.
+New York-New Jersey Trail Conference, Dutchess/Putnam Camping is allowed only at designated locations.
+Consecutive stays over 2 nights are prohibited and no individual may camp in any location more than 7 nights in any 12-month period.
+Fires are allowed only at designated locations.
+Appalachian Mountain Club, Connecticut Chapter Camping is allowed only at designated locations.
+All open fires and open grills are prohibited.
 Camp-stoves only.

-Chapter r

-Appalachian Mountain Camping is allowed only at designated Fires are allowed only at designated

-Club, Western Mass shelters and camping areas.
-Overnight use locations and only within designated

-Chapter is limited to 2 consecutive nights at any fire receptacles provided by Trail

-• location. managers.

-Green Mountain Club Camping is allowed only at designated Fires are allowed only at designated

-locations. locations.

-Dartmouth Outing Club Camping is allowed only at designated

-locations.
-Consecutive stays over 2 nights

-are prohibited and no individual may

-camp in any location more than 3 nights

-in any 30-day period.

-Randolph Mountain Club

-Appalachian Mountain Camping is allowed only at designated

-Club, New Hampshire locations or in accordance with USFS and

-Chapter Maine Bureau of Public Lands

-regulations.

-Maine Appalachian Trail Camping is prohibited above timberline, Fires are allowed in accordance with

-Club adjacent to alpine zones and the shoreline Maine Forest Service regulations.

-at Crawford Pond.
-Dispersed camping is

-allowed unless specifically prohibited.

-Camping is allowed only at designated

-sites at Nahmakanta Lake.
-No individual

-may camp in any location more than 3

-nights in any 30-day period.
+Appalachian Mountain Club, Western Mass Chapter Camping is allowed only at designated shelters and camping areas.
+Overnight use is limited to 2 consecutive nights at any location.
+Fires are allowed only at designated locations and only within designated fire receptacles provided by Trail managers.
+Green Mountain Club Camping is allowed only at designated locations.
+Fires are allowed only at designated locations.
+Dartmouth Outing Club Camping is allowed only at designated locations.
+Consecutive stays over 2 nights are prohibited and no individual may camp in any location more than 3 nights in any 30-day period.
+Randolph Mountain Club Comming is allowed only at designated Appalachian Mountain Club, New Hampshire Chapter Camping is allowed only at designated locations or in accordance with USFS and Maine Bureau of Public Lands regulations.
+Maine Appalachian Trail Club Camping is prohibited above timberline, adjacent to alpine zones and the shoreline at Crawford Pond.
+Dispersed camping is allowed unless specifically prohibited.
+Camping is allowed only at designated sites at Nahmakanta Lake.
+No individual may camp in any location more than 3 nights in any 30-day period.
+Fires are allowed in accordance with Maine Forest Service regulations.